 If digital isn’t working we can always switch back and go traditional.
 A paper map can still work wonders when Google is not acting up normally, or your internet service provider is having technical issues.
 Don’t be shy to ask locals or maybe foreigners who are already familiar with the place.
 Some of them can be really helpful.

 I remember a year ago when going to the northeast (which was at the time very unfamiliar to me), I always make sure to top up my Dtac mobile account.
 I tend to be sleepy especially on long trips, and I certainly don’t want to get past where I want to go.
 So to avoid that, I would just stare at Google maps; checking frequently as to where I was exactly and how far I was to my destination.

-There was this one incident in Bangkok, where I went back from Ladprao to main city .
+There was this one incident in Bangkok, where I went back from Ladprao to the main city.
 I took a bus and I forgot what the number was.
 When I woke up, I was not at a bus terminal for passengers but a place where all the buses were.

 4. BE PREPARED:

-Don’t be Remember the moment when you said YES to embark on a solo trip.
+Remember the moment when you said YES to embark on a solo trip.
 If you have the guts to travel solo, have the guts to ask for help too.
-Just because you’re going solo doesn’t mean you won’t need help from anyone anymore.afraid to ask locals and travelers alike.
+Just because you’re going solo doesn’t mean you won’t need help from anyone anymore.
+Don’t be afraid to ask locals and travelers alike.
 Be friendly to them.
 You may be surprised how far friendliness can take you.
 I was a shy guy back then, but after all the solo travels I’ve done, it changed me a lot.
-I don’t feel shy in asking questions anymore.
-Traveling solo is definitely an absolute boosts to my self-esteem.
+I don’t feel shy about asking questions anymore.
+Traveling solo is definitely an absolute boost to my self-esteem.